Miguel Basulto

-Juan Miguel Basulto Medina (born 7 January 1992) is a Mexican professional footballer that plays as a centre-back for Liga FPD club Herediano.
+Juan Miguel Basulto Medina (born 7 January 1992) is a Mexican professional footballer that plays as a centre-back for Penya Encarnada d'Andorra in Andorra.

 Club career

 Youth

 Basulto joined Guadalajara's youth academy in 2008.
 Playing in the Chivas Youth Academy going through U-17 and U-20.
 Until finally reaching the first team, Benjamín Galindo being the coach promoting Basulto to first team.

 Guadalajara

 Basulto made his official debut under Mexican coach Benjamín Galindo in the Liga MX which was on January 11, 2013.
 He started with the first team against Santos Laguna which ended in a 2–0 defeat.